-Minimum lot size requirements shall be no less Minimum lot size than eighty (80) percent of the average size of the existing lots located in the subdivision or neighborhood within which the use is proposed, measured within one thousand (1,000) feet of the boundaries of the proposed site property.
+Minimum lot size Minimum lot size requirements shall be no less than eighty (80) percent of the average size of the existing lots located in the subdivision or neighborhood within which the use is proposed, measured within one thousand (1,000) feet of the boundaries of the proposed site property.
 Such existing lots which are three (3) acres or smaller in size shall be included in the calculation of the average lot size.
-Lots not entirely contained within the 1,000-foot measurements shall not be included All lots included in the in the calculations. calculation must be depicted on the Calhoun County tax maps.
+Lots not entirely contained within the 1,000-foot measurements shall not be included in the calculations.
+All lots included in the calculation must be depicted on the Calhoun County tax maps.
 Where such measurement is inconclusive, the following minimums shall apply: One (1) acre per unit without community water and sewer service; one-half (1/2) acre per unit without sewer service; ten thousand (10,890) square feet with community water and sewer service.

-Minimum yard and building setbacks from front, side ar rear nd Front (right-o Arterials Collectors 50' 30' Locals For Side: Rear: 30' Residential Uses 10' 20' Nonresidential Uses 20' 40' Maximum impervious surfa ce ratio 35% 50% Maximum height of: Buildings Signs Accessory Buildings 35' 10' 15'
+Minimum yard and building setbacks from front, side an rear d Front (right-o Arterials Collectors Locals f-way) 50' 30' 30' For Side: Rear: Residential Uses 10' 20' Nonresidential Uses 20' 40' Maximum impervious surfac ce ratio 35% 50% Maximum height of: Buildings Signs Accessory Buildings 35' 10' 15'